OrFinkelsteinReichman/HW6_Graphics/README.md

 - Clone the repo, make sure you have node on the computer and run "node index.js".
 Open the browser on localhost:(your default port).

 ## Additonal Features implemented
+- All Features of HW6 + the previous hw5 below
 - Realistic basketball court with textured wooden floor and a blue outer frame.
 - Accurate court lines: border, center line, three-point arcs, keys, and center circle.
 - Two basketball hoops (one at each end): each with backboard, orange rim, support pole and arm, and net.